Learn more about Salsa on the Square and the history of the event.

 Salsa on the Square Compilation CD!

-In 2009, Nicholas Radina created and produced a recording project, “Salsa on the Square Compilation CD” featuring original music and arrangements by the seasons’s performers.
+From 2009 to 2014, Nicholas Radina created and produced a recording project, “Salsa on the Square Compilation CD” featuring original music and arrangements by the seasons’s performers.
 Over 3,500 of these recordings were given away for free, weekly at Salsa on the Square.
 A total of six compilation CD’s were produced between 2009 and 2014 resulting in over 40 original songs and arrangements!
 Recordings were made at various Cincinnati studios including Group Effort , Audio Grotto, and Ultrasuede by local recording engineers Bill Gwynne, Ashley Shephard and Nicholas Radina.
 Artwork for all the CD’s were designed by Bobbie Schneider.

 The evolution of the “Salsa on the Square” t-shirt.